ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Adds support for Chartbeat.
 More details for adding Chartbeat support can be found at [support.chartbeat.com](http://support.chartbeat.com/docs/integrations.html#amp).

+### ColAnalytics

+Type attribute value: `colanalytics`

+Adds support for ColAnalytics.
+Additionally, need the value for `id`.

 ### comScore

 Type attribute value: `comscore`